• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 • 17 OPEN HOUSES THIS WEEK

 In Dana Point, the market moves with the tide—measured, deliberate, and deeply tied to the coastline itself.
-Once a quiet harbor town between Laguna and San Clemente, it's become one of Orange County's most desirable addresses for anyone who wants space, scenery, and a sense of calm many busier markets can't match.
+Once a quiet harbor town between Laguna and San Clemente, it has become one of Orange County's most desirable addresses for anyone who wants space, scenery, and a coastal setting that is hard to match.

-Homes for sale in Dana Point, CA balance architectural ambition with an easy coastal rhythm, echoing its true self: a laidback beach town.
-Mid-century builds and classic ranches still line Capistrano Beach, while newer hillsides open fully to the Pacific glass, limestone, and light.
-Along the bluffs of Monarch Bay and The Strand, modern compounds trade views for private, their design a study in restraint and precision.
+Homes for sale in Dana Point, CA balance architectural ambition with an easy coastal lifestyle that reflects the city's identity: a laidback beach town.
+Mid-century homes and classic ranches still line Capistrano Beach, while newer hillside properties open to Pacific views, glass, limestone, and light.
+Along the bluffs of Monarch Bay and The Strand at Headlands, modern compounds prioritize privacy, scale, and precision, helping define the upper tier of Dana Point, CA real estate.

 The Lantern District remains the community's core, with revitalized storefronts, small-scale condos, and walkable streets connecting residents to the marina.
-Above it, Dana Point Headlands and the rolling streets near Salt Creek Beach frame some of Southern California's most cinematic architecture: Monterey-inspired villas, clean-lined moderns, and coastal contemporaries designed to echo the water's edge.
+Above it, Dana Point Headlands and the rolling streets near Salt Creek Beach frame some of Southern California's most cinematic architecture: Monterey-inspired villas, clean-lined modern homes, and coastal contemporary residences designed to echo the water's edge.

-This evolution hasn't erased Dana Point's small-town pulse; it's refined it.
+This evolution has not erased Dana Point's small-town pulse; it has refined it.
 Professionals relocating from Newport Beach and Los Angeles are drawn to the harbor lifestyle without the density.
-Longtime locals stay because it still feels like a real community—one where neighbors know each other, even when their homes are eight figures deep.
-Today, Dana Point, CA real estate sits in rare company: limited inventory, lasting appeal, and a coastline that keeps resetting what luxury looks like in South Orange County.
+Longtime locals stay because it still feels like a true community.
+Today, Dana Point, CA real estate sits in rare company: limited inventory, enduring demand, and a coastline that continues to shape what luxury looks like in South Orange County.

 About Dana Point

 Dana Point was built around the ocean, not above it.
 Named for Richard Henry Dana Jr., the 19th-century sailor who called it "the most romantic spot in California," the area has always been defined by its cliffs, coves, and its famous harbor.
-It's one of Southern California's earliest true boating communities, where mariners, fishermen, and surfers shared the same tide.
-Today, those docks and headlands frame a coastline lined with waterfront restaurants, moored yachts, and architecturally refined homes, all angled toward the Pacific.
+It remains one of Southern California's best-known boating communities, where mariners, fishermen, and surfers have long shared the same stretch of coast.
+Today, those docks and headlands frame a shoreline lined with waterfront restaurants, moored yachts, and architecturally refined homes oriented toward the Pacific.

 Surfing cemented Dana Point's place in coastal history.
-By the 1950s and '60s, the city had become the unofficial capital of California surf culture—a proving ground for innovators and purists alike.
+By the 1950s and '60s, the city had become the unofficial capital of California surf culture, a proving ground for innovators and purists alike.
 Locals like Hobie Alter shaped the first foam boards here.
-John Severson launched Surfer magazine just up the street.
-Filmmaker Bruce Brown captured the golden age on camera in The Endless Summer, while Phil Edwards defined its effortless style in the water.
-Together, they comprised the so-called "Dana Point Mafia."
+John Severson launched Surfer magazine nearby.
+Filmmaker Bruce Brown captured the golden era on camera in The Endless Summer, while Phil Edwards became one of its defining figures in the water.
+Together, they formed the group often referred to as the "Dana Point Mafia."

 View of cliffs and Strand Beach, in Dana Point, Orange County, California